-A fairly new option for those looking to fill in gaps caused by missing teeth as well as brighten their smile is Press On Veneers™.
-The veneers hold to and cover all the remaining teeth when you smile and talk comfortably as you used to.
+A fairly new option for those looking to fill in gaps caused by missing teeth, as well as brighten their smile, is Press On Veneers™.
+The veneers hold to and cover all the remaining teeth, and you can once again smile and talk comfortably as you used to.

-There is no filing or any negative effects to your natural teeth that are still in placere (unlike porcelain veneers purchased through a dentist.
+There is no filing or any negative effects to your natural teeth that are still in placere (unlike porcelain veneers purchased through a dentist).

 Your health and dental care are important.
 You should always have your dentist check your oral health and dental wellness.